amiryasaei/Range-List/README.md

 # Range-list

 This is the question asked by Jerry for my take home coding assessment.
+I will try to implement a solution for this problem in a test driven development practice.

 # Problem definition